coderbhawana/number-recognisation/README.md

 Contributing To the project's improvement, we welcome contributions.
 To contribute, fork the repository, make your modifications in a feature branch, and then submit a pull request.

+This work is done under guidedance of Bharat intern.

 Thank you for using Number Recognition!
 If you have any questions or feedback, please don't hesitate to reach out.
 Happy digit recognition!